Israel in the Eurovision Song Contest 1986

-Israel was present at the Eurovision Song Contest 1986, held in Bergen, Norway.
+Israel was represented at the Eurovision Song Contest 1986 with the song "Yavo Yom", composed by Yoram Zadok, with lyrics by Moti Giladi, and performed by Moti Giladi and Sarai Tzuriel.
+The Israeli participating broadcaster, the Israel Broadcasting Authority (IBA), selected its entry for the contest through Kdam Eurovision 1986.

 Before Eurovision

-Kdam Eurovision 1986
+1986

-The Israeli national final to select their entry was held on 27 March at the Jerusalem Centre for the Performing Arts in Jerusalem, and was hosted by Daniel Pe'er and Rivka Michaeli.
+The Israel Broadcasting Authority (IBA) held the Kdam Eurovision 1986 final on 27 March at the Jerusalem Centre for the Performing Arts in Jerusalem, hosted by Daniel Pe'er and Rivka Michaeli.
 The votes of seven regional juries across Israel decided the winner.